Another Patient Comes Forward After Plastic Surgery Nightmare

 Local news from across Southern California

-As an obstetric nurse she knew what to expect with surgery, but she believes the repeated use of the same antibiotic during her recovery led her on a downward spiral.
-She developed an infection so severe she had to be admitted to the hospital for 9 days.
+As an obstetric nurse, she knew what to expect with surgery, but she believes the repeated use of the same antibiotic during her recovery led her on a downward spiral.
+She developed an infection so severe she had to be admitted to the hospital for nine days.
 Her son Ryan was shocked by what he witnessed.

 "I'd never head of another story where a person's belly button falls out, or where a person would have to be at home with tweezers digging inside of their insides," said Stewart.